Damilola145/ChatGPT_clone/README.md

 **Features**

 User-friendly chat interface with
-AI-powered responses using OpenAI's API
+AI-powered responses using Gemini's API
 Simple and clean UI(with dark and light theme)

 __Technologies Used__